 Smart grids technologies have already used in other applications, such as manufacturing and telecommunications.
-In general, smart grid technology can be divided into seven areas, such as integrated communications, sensing and measurement, smart metering, advanced components and control, improved interfaces and decision support, and smart power generation.
-In other words, smart meters are part of smart grid as key components, and also smart metering is one of crucial features for smart grids.
+In general, smart grid technology may be divided into seven areas, such as integrated communications, sensing and measurement, smart metering, advanced components and control, improved interfaces and decision support, and smart power generation.
+In other words, smart meters are part of the smart grids as key components, and also smart metering is one of crucial features for the smart grids.